Roland Haig: The Aisne and final wounding

 The British positions were 2,000 yards in front of the River Aisne, a strategic position that the Germans were planning to capture as the next phase in their advance.
 At 1 a.m. on 27 May the Third Battle of the Aisne began.
 After a three-hour artillery barrage the German infantry advanced, pushing back 50th Division on the flank of 8th Division, and leaving Haig's brigade exposed.
 At 6 a.m. his headquarters at Berry-au-Bac was attacked heavily and overrun, and having been gassed in the assault, Haig and his brigade major only narrowly escaped capture.
 At 9 a.m. the brigade mustered only three officers and sixty-eight men, who were sent to garrison a trench near Roucy.
 (Note: 8th Division, according to military historian Ian Cull, had "for all practical purposes...ceased to exist".)
 Haig relinquished his command, due to his gassing and more general exhaustion, on 4 June, having taken no further part in the Battle of the Aisne because of his wounds.
 He received his second bar to the DSO on 26 July.
 The citation read:

 For conspicuous gallantry and devotion to duty during a long period of active operations.
 On one occasion, when there was danger of a line giving way, he rode forward, regardless of personal danger, and re-established it.
 His great courage and untiring energy set a splendid example to all officers and men.

-Haig saw no more active service during the war having, as well as his DSOs, been mentioned in dispatches on five occasions.
+Haig saw no more active service during the war having, as well as his DSOs, been mentioned in dispatches on six occasions.
 Back in England, he was given command of the 5th Cyclist Brigade in Kent on 21 June.